 The choke point nobody talks about

-This is why slim, compact pushchairs matter for bus use — not just for the door, but for everything that happens after it.
+This is why slim, compact pushchairs matter for bus use.
 The Joie Pact Pro at 47.1cm and the Stokke YOYO³ at 44cm both slip through this point without difficulty.
 Wider pushchairs can be a genuinely stressful experience.

 When will you need to fold on the bus?

 - The pushchair area is already taken — by another pushchair, a wheelchair, or a shopping trolley.
 If you can fold and find a spare seat, the driver may let you on.
-If you can’t, or there’s no space, you may be left at the stop.
+If you can’t, you may be left at the stop.

 - A wheelchair user needs the space — wheelchair users are generally given priority in the designated space.
-You will be expected to fold and move.
 Secure your child first, apply the brake, then fold.
-Practice doing this quickly — with your child on your hip if necessary.
+Practice doing this quickly.

-K’s honest advice: if the bus looks full and the pushchair area is occupied, consider waiting for the next one rather than trying to force your way on.
-The stress of managing a pushchair, a child, and an uncooperative situation on a moving bus is rarely worth it.
+Honest advice: if the bus looks full and the pushchair area is occupied, consider waiting for the next one rather than trying to force your way on.

 The pet peeve that drives regular bus users mad